upsidedownlabs/Chords-Python/README.md

 ### Options

 - `-p`, `--port` <port>: Specify the serial port to use (e.g., COM5, /dev/ttyUSB0).
 - `-b`, `--baudrate` <baudrate>: Set the baud rate for serial communication.
-The script will first attempt to use 230400, and if that fails, it will automatically fallback to 115200.
+By default the script will first attempt to use 230400, and if that fails, it will automatically fallback to 115200.
 - `--csv`: Enable CSV logging.
 Data will be saved to a timestamped file.
 - `--lsl`: Enable LSL streaming.
 Sends data to an LSL outlet.
 - `-v`, `--verbose`: Enable verbose output with detailed statistics and error reporting.